 Transparency

-Board Decisions and related documentation, save for any confidential decisions or documents, will be made public on the Gavi Alliance website typically within ten business days of a meeting.
+Board Decisions and related documentation, save for any confidential decisions or documents, will be made public on the Gavi Alliance website typically within ten business days from the date of the relevant meeting.

 Observers and presenters

 Except for closed sessions, Board members may at any meetings of the Board be accompanied by their personal advisers, provided that such persons shall not be entitled to address the meeting unless invited by the Chair.